splunk-soar-connectors/microsoftteams/README.md

 Type: **test**
 Read only: **True**

-You first need admin consent if you're a non\-admin user\.
+You first need admin consent if you're a non-admin user.

 #### Action Parameters
 No parameters are required for this action